mozilla-services/tokenserver/loadtest/README.txt

   * Python development files (e.g. python-dev or python-devel package)
   * Virtualenv (e.g. python-virtualenv package)
   * ZeroMQ development files (e.g. libzmq-dev package)
+  * (for megabench) ssh access to the mozilla loads cluster

 Then do the following: